A primer on semiconvex functions in general potential theories: Semiconvex apparatus

-This first part is dedicated to two fundamental and complementary aspects of quasi-convex analysis.
-The first aspect concerns differentiability properties of first and second order for locally quasi-convex functions, including the the essential theorem of Alexandrov on the almost eveywhere differentiability of second order for (locally quasi-) convex functions.
-The second aspect concerns a detailed analysis of their {\em upper contact jets} and {\em upper contact points}, including the deep analytical results which ensure the existence of sets of contact points with positive measure.
-These two aspects are essential for the implementation of the viscosity theory of subharmonics and supersolutions, as will be described at the end of this introduction.
-Moreover, they represent the ``hard analysis'' part of the viscosity theory.
-A brief guide to the reader follows.
+This first part is dedicated to four fundamental and complementary aspects of semiconvex analysis for the viscosity theory of subharmonic functions in general potential theories.
+The first aspect concerns differentiability properties of first and second order for locally semiconvex functions, including the essential theorem of Alexandrov on the almost everywhere differentiability of second order for (locally semi-)convex functions.
+The second aspect concerns a detailed analysis of their upper contact jets and upper contact points, culminating in the Upper Contact Jet Theorem and the Summand Theorem.
+The third aspect concerns the deep analytical results which ensure the existence of sets of contact points with positive measure with the presentation of the Jensen--S{\l}odkowski Theorem and the final aspect presents the well-known device of semiconvex approximation of upper semicontinuous functions, which completes the bridge between the classical and viscosity notions of subharmonics in any potential theory.

-We begin in Section \ref{convediff} with some elementary properties of the first-order subdifferential of convex functions which will be useful in many of the results we will present, including in the proof of Alexandrov's theorem.
-A complete and self-contained proof of Alexandrov's theorem is provided in Appendix~\ref{ap:legalex} and depends on two key ingredients: several important properties of the \emph{Legendre transform} and a {\em Lipschitz version of Sard's theorem}.
-For completeness, the highly techncial proof of this last ingredient is also given in Appendix~\ref{proofsard}.